We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 "Trees: Planting For Immediate Impact" poster, Plymouth City Council

-We say: A clever design can work with existing trees.
-It's time to improve the design, creating one that works for Plymouth!
+We say: A clever design could have easily worked with existing trees.
+It's time to improve the design, creating one that works for Plymouth.

 "We will be moving some of the healthier mature trees to Forder Valley."